Absorbing Others’ Energy: The Hidden Curse of Empaths

 Have you ever felt like your mood suddenly changed after being with someone?

-Often called “absorbing other’s energy,” this effect can make you feel mentally drained or strangely lifted.
+Often called “absorbing others’ energy,” this effect can leave you mentally drained or strangely uplifted.
 Many people have this experience, but we don’t usually think about it daily.

-Being sensitive to other people’s energies can make you feel as though you’re carrying their emotional burdens with you.
-You may experience emotional exhaustion and even be overwhelmed as a result, believing that the joy, sorrow, or anxiety of others is your own.
+Being sensitive to other people’s energies can make you feel as though you’re carrying their emotional burdens.
+You may experience emotional exhaustion and even feel overwhelmed, believing that the joy, sorrow, or anxiety of others is your own.

 Sensitivity can manifest in several ways, like experiencing extreme fatigue following a crowd, struggling with violent media, or feeling overtaken by depressing news.
 It’s a natural and positive quality to be sympathetic, but you must moderate your sensitivity to maintain mental wellness.

-Additionally, you may experience mood fluctuations that are quick and align with those around you, which makes you want to spend less time with other people to prevent feeling too
+Additionally, you may experience quick mood fluctuations that align with those around you, which makes you want to spend less time with others to avoid feeling too.

 Absorbing other people’s energy, which is often talked about in terms of emotional contagion, can happen for several reasons, including: